Jean's Bible Study Topics of the New Testament

 Jn 14-26

-· (109g) Spirit The Teacher (Key verse)
+(109g) Spirit The Teacher (Key verse)

-· (109h) Thy kingdom come Ø Spirit and the word Ø Spirit the teacher Ø Spirit teaches us about the word of God – Although Jesus had alluded to the Holy Spirit from the beginning of His discourse with His disciples, He formally introduced Him in verse 16, calling Him the Helper of the Christian walk.
+(109h) Thy kingdom come >> Faith >> Spirit and the word >> Spirit the teacher >> Spirit teaches us about the word – Jesus alluded to the Holy Spirit from the beginning of this discourse and formally introduced Him in verse 16, calling Him the Helper of the Christian walk.
 His primary purpose is to dwell in the believer and teach us the word of God.
-Just as Jesus earlier explained the nature of God in three persons; He is now explaining the Holy Spirit’s relationship with the word of God made flesh (Jn 1,1-14).
-The Spirit and the word refer to the Holy Spirit and Jesus Christ working in tandem.
+Jesus earlier explained the nature of God in three persons, and He is now explaining the Holy Spirit’s relationship to the word of God made flesh (Jn 1,1-14).
+The Holy Spirit and Jesus Christ worked in tandem, and now He is calling us to walk with God in the same way He did, as students of the word of God and disciples of prayer.
 What is the Father’s role?
-Jesus explained to the woman at the well in John chapter four that God is Spirit (verse 24).
-The generic name “God” refers to the Father.
+Jesus explained to the woman at the well in John chapter four that God is Spirit (verse 24; the generic name “God” refers to the Father).
 That means the Holy Spirit and the Father are one and the same person, though they occupy distinct offices within the trinity.

-· (114k) Thy kingdom come Ø Working the grace of God Ø Working God’s grace through Christ Ø Jesus is the way to the Father -- This verse goes with verse 6
+(114k) Thy kingdom come >> Faith >> Working the grace of God >> Working God’s grace through Christ >> Jesus is the way to the Father -- This verse goes with verse 6

 Jn 14-27

-· (24c) Sin Ø Poverty (Forms of fear) Ø Anxiety Ø Fear of losing spiritual territory -- This verse goes with verse 1
+(24c) Sin >> Poverty (Forms of fear) >> Anxiety >> Fear of losing spiritual territory -- This verse goes with verse 1

-· (35g) Gift of God Ø God gives Himself to us Ø Jesus sends the Holy Spirit -- This verse goes with verses 16-24
+(35g) Gift of God >> God gives Himself to us >> Jesus sends the Holy Spirit -- This verse goes with verses 16-24

-· (125j) Peace (Key verse)
+(125j) Peace (Key verse)

-· (165d) Works of the devil Ø Manifestations of the devil Ø The world is at enmity with God Ø The world has no hope
+(165d) Works of the devil >> Manifestations of the devil >> The world is at enmity with God >> The world has no hope

 Jn 14-28

-· (214a) Sovereignty Ø God is infinite Ø Jesus owns you Ø God owns everything
+(214a) Sovereignty >> God is infinite >> Jesus owns you >> God owns everything

 Jn 14-29

-· (146j) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Purpose of Miracles, Signs And Wonders Ø Proof that Jesus is the son of God Ø That the church may believe -- This verse goes with verses 11-13
+(146j) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Purpose of Miracles, Signs And Wonders >> Proof that Jesus is the son of God >> That the Church may believe -- This verse goes with verses 11-13

 Jn 14-30,31

-· (164c) Works of the devil Ø Manifestations of the devil Ø The world system Ø Satan rules the world Ø The world is his kingdom – The moment darkness overtook Jesus He stopped speaking.
+(164c) Works of the devil >> Manifestations of the devil >> The world system >> Satan rules the world >> The world is his kingdom – The moment darkness overtook Jesus He stopped speaking.
+The only statements He made after His arrest was His great confession, along with a few comments to Pilate.
 When darkness in us overwhelms the Holy Spirit, He goes silent in our hearts.
 Jesus testified saying that Satan has nothing in Him, meaning that he is His exact opposite.
 He is the antithesis of the Holy Spirit, and the fruit that He bears in his children.
 He is the antithesis of the mindset of servitude and all the attributes of God.

-· (165g) Works of the devil Ø Manifestations of the devil Ø Do not partake of the world Ø Be in the world but not of the world
+(165g) Works of the devil >> Manifestations of the devil >> Do not partake of the world >> Be in the world but not of the world

 Jn 14-30

-· (41d) Judgment Ø Satan destroyed Ø Be like Jesus Ø Jesus overcame sin
+(41d) Judgment >> Satan destroyed >> Be like Jesus >> Jesus overcame sin

 Jn 14-31

-· (13c) Jesus serves His Father Ø He is the servant of God – See also: Ministering to God.
+(13c) Servant >> Jesus serves His Father >> He is the servant of God

-· (144h) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø Trinity bears witness of Jesus Ø Word of God bears witness to Jesus
+(144h) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Trinity bears witness of Jesus >> Word of God bears witness to Jesus

-· (153b) Witness Ø Validity of the Father Ø Witnesses of the father Ø Jesus bears witness of the Father
+(153b) Witness >> Validity of the Father >> Witnesses of the father >> Jesus bears witness of the Father

 See next page